What is the most common lower limb injury? Ankle Sprains

-With ankle sprains being as prevalent as they are, it’s handy for basketballers to know what helps and what hinders their continued playing.
-Luckily, there are some brilliant studies that have looked into just that and today we have summarised a large study from the BJSM.
+With ankle sprains being as prevalent as they are, it’s handy for basketball players to know what helps and what hinders their continued playing.
+Luckily, there are some brilliant studies that have looked into just that and today we have summarized a large study from the BJSM.

 Main study components:

 - 10, 393 basketball players were observed for the study

 - 45% were injured when landing

 What are the risk factors for ankle sprains in Basketball Players